 A Congregational Meeting held on 10th November 1991 resolved to apply for a Mission and Resource Fund grant to extend the church building.
 The original intention was to build over the top of the round church building.
 Discussion with officials of the Lake Macquarie City Council made it obvious that there would be great difficulty in complying with Council’s parking requirements.
 The first application for a grant was refused.

-After some deliberation it was decided that the Bridge, Yambo Streets properties should be sold and a new site sought.
-Eventually six and one quarter acres of land at the corner of Awaba and Stockton Streets became available and was purchased in April 1994.
+After some deliberation, it was decided that the Bridge and Yambo Streets properties should be sold and a new site sought.
+Eventually, six and one-quarter acres of land at the corner of Awaba and Stockton Streets became available and was purchased in April 1994.
 Action to build commenced immediately.

 Development of the site officially commenced in March 1996 when the contract was signed with the builder.
 When the builder moved out in January 1997 the building was almost to lock up stage.
 Since then there have been many working bees – painting, electrical wiring, concreting, tiling and lots of free advice.
 All have helped to have the building ready for the official opening on 12th and 13th April 1997.

-It would be impossible to thank by name or give credit to everyone who through the years has made a contribution to the concept and the building of this wonderful new
+It would be impossible to thank by name or give credit to everyone who through the years has contributed to the concept and the building of this wonderful new